Petal-DA/clinical-survival-analysis/README.md

 * Did the data limit you, and did you use an alternative approach to meet these challenges?
 * How did you use generative AI tools to help with ideation, design thinking and code optimisation?

-## Limitations and Ethical considerations
+## Limitations

-This project uses a clinical dataset of 125 patient records (30 in the discovery cohort and 95 in the validation cohort).
-While modest by machine learning standards, this size is representative of many real-world clinical studies, where:
+This project analyzes a clinical dataset of 125 patient records (30 in the discovery cohort and 95 in the validation cohort).
+While modest by machine learning standards, this size reflects many real-world clinical studies, particularly those in early-phase or exploratory research.

-    • Patient recruitment is challenging due to strict eligibility criteria.
-    • Early-phase or condition-specific trials often enroll dozens to low hundreds of participants.
-    • Larger, multi-center Phase III or IV studies may reach several hundred or thousands, but are less common for exploratory or single-institution studies.
-Limitations and Impact on Analysis
-    • Machine Learning Constraints
+### Data Size Constraints
-        ○ Small datasets increase the risk of overfitting and reduce generalizability.
+- Small datasets increase the risk of overfitting and reduce generalizability.
-        ○ Simple, interpretable models (linear and logistic regression) were chosen over complex algorithms to reflect responsible use of limited data.
+- As a result, simpler, interpretable models (e.g. linear and logistic regression) were prioritized over complex models.

-    • Statistical Power
+### Statistical Power
-        ○ Hypothesis testing and regression analyses may have wider confidence intervals and lower sensitivity to small effects.
+- With limited sample size, hypothesis testing may yield wide confidence intervals.
+- Smaller effects may go undetected due to reduced sensitivity.
-        ○ Findings are therefore exploratory and hypothesis-generating, rather than conclusive.
+- Findings should be considered exploratory and hypothesis-generating.

-Bias and Representativeness
-    • Small sample sizes can overrepresent or underrepresent certain patient subgroups, introducing potential sampling bias.
-    • Event imbalance (alive vs deceased) may impact classification accuracy.
+### Data Imbalance & Sampling Bias
+- Class imbalance in outcomes (e.g. survival vs mortality) may influence model performance.
+- Some subgroups (e.g. smokers, mutation carriers) may be underrepresented.
+- These factors may introduce bias into both statistical summaries and predictive models.

+## Ethical Considerations

+### Patient Privacy and Data Use
+- All data is de-identified; no personally identifiable information is present.
+- The dataset was sourced from a public domain (Kaggle) with open access.
+- The project adheres to ethical standards for secondary data use.

+### Transparency and Interpretation
-    • All results are presented with contextual caveats, avoiding overgeneralization.
+- All findings are presented with appropriate context and caveats.
-Privacy and Responsible Reporting
-    • Data is fully de-identified, ensuring patient confidentiality.
+- Interpretations avoid overstating significance or suggesting clinical applicability.
+- Code, assumptions, and data transformations are openly documented.

+### Responsible Use of Clinical Data
-    • Analytical outputs are reported with caution and transparency, emphasizing that results are illustrative and educational.
+- Analytical outputs are for illustrative and educational purposes only.
+- No clinical decisions should be derived from this project’s outputs.
-    • Future studies with larger, multi-center cohorts would enhance predictive power and clinical applicability.
+- Future validation with larger, multi-center datasets would be required for clinical relevance.

 ## Dashboard Design
 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.